 But then you’d be lying.
 Because we all have things we don’t particularly enjoy doing.
 And that’s OK!
 In fact, it’s expected.

-We’ll make sure you respond in the perfect way so you can hit your career goals!
+We’ll make sure you respond perfectly so you can hit your career goals!

 Interviewers ask about what you do not enjoy doing for a few primary reasons.

-Second, the interviewer is able to evaluate how you handle pressure.
+Second, the interviewer can evaluate how you handle pressure.
 This question is tough and can often be stressful.
 They want to make sure you can keep your cool and think quickly.

-In this specific instance, when the question asks for not one but two examples of the work you dislike, the interview is upping the pressure to come up with multiple responses.
+In this specific instance, when the question asks for not one but two examples of the work you dislike, the interview is upping the pressure to develop multiple responses.
 Don’t worry - you can do this!
 We’re going to show you exactly what to say.

 Third, they want to see if you take this as a chance to talk poorly about your previous employer or co-workers.
 Never talk poorly about your former employer - this is a red flag in interviews.

-It’s always helpful to think through your responses to the particularly challenging interview questions prior to walking into the interview.
+It’s always helpful to think through your responses to the particularly challenging interview questions before walking into the interview.